 Now that you know why we chose the online teaching degrees we did, let’s dive in:

-Earning a bachelor of science in early childhood education will prepare you for a rewarding career to teach very young children, usually toddlers to preschoolers.
+Earning a bachelor of science in early childhood education will prepare you for a rewarding career teaching very young children, usually toddlers to preschoolers.
 Upon graduation, you will have the ability to work in a variety of settings, including daycares, preschools, and Head Start programs around the country.
 And, if you so choose, you may also be able to move into a director position later in your career.
+Not only are there a lot of options for where you want to work but also plenty of opportunities to advance.

-Those graduates who decide they want to make a change and teach elementary school later in their career may be able to become licensed by completing a one-year transition to teaching program.
+Those graduates who decide they want to make a change and teach elementary school later in their career may be able to become licensed by completing a one-year transition to a teaching program.
+With easy upgrades, there are a lot of opportunities to make progress in your career.

-In fact, according to the Bureau of Labor Statistics (BLS), employment of preschool teachers is expected to grow 2% from 2019 to 2029.
-Also according to the BLS, the median annual wage for preschool teachers was $30,520 in May 2019
+In fact, according to the Bureau of Labor Statistics (BLS), the employment of preschool teachers is expected to grow 15% from 2021 to 2031.
+Also according to the BLS, the median annual wage for preschool teachers was $30,210 in May 2021.

 For those interested in working with older children, we recommend obtaining a bachelor of science degree in education.
 This will provide you with the skills and knowledge to teach in both public and private elementary, middle, and high schools.

 A BS in Education will also allow you to choose an area of focus that will dictate what age groups and subjects you’ll be qualified to teach.
+There are more chances for specialisation.
 For instance, elementary school teachers teach all subjects to one single class, while middle and high school teachers focus on one or two subjects.
 So, if your passion is helping kids learn, you may want to become an elementary school teacher.
-But if your passion has always been helping kids learn AND history, then perhaps becoming a junior high history teacher would be a better career path.
+But if your passion has always been helping kids learn history, then perhaps becoming a junior high history teacher would be a better career path.
+There is an entire spectrum of specialisation as well as career advancements.

 Once graduates have gained some experience in the classroom, they may decide to continue their education to pursue a leadership position, such as assistant principal, principal, and school superintendent.